 Can Conjunctivitis Affect Pregnancy?

 Non-pharmacological treatments are preferred for treating conjunctivitis, since they prevent complications and risks, especially during pregnancy.
-So yes, if you’re using antibiotics or prescription drugs for treatment, it may affect your pregnancy, depending on what chemicals enter the foetus.
+Do not self-medicate, as it can pose the risk of causing complications.

 Conjunctivitis goes away naturally in a matter of weeks.
 If you notice it persisting for over a week, contact your doctor and seek immediate treatment.